Skreamzz/Ishwikiclone/Adding-a-character-device-to-iSH.md

 }
 ```

-# Modify fs/dyndev.c
+# Modify fs/dyndev.c (Or change DEV_RTC_MAJOR to be the same as DYN_DEV_MAJOR)
 ```
-// The dyn_dev_register function needs a small modification to recognize the new RTC Major #
+At this point you have two choices.
+If you have set DEV_RTC_MAJOR to be the same as DYN_DEV_MAJOR then ignore this section.
+Otherwise the dyn_dev_register function needs a small modification to recognize the new RTC Major #
 // if (major != DYN_DEV_MAJOR) {
 // Becomes
 // if ((major != DYN_DEV_MAJOR) && (major != DEV_RTC_MAJOR)) {